Last Updated on February 5, 2022 by The Noms

 An herbal and fruity lemonade, can be with gin or vodka.
 This Blueberry Lemonade Recipe is a refreshing one.

-- 3 basil leaves and 1 oz simple syrup, or 1 oz basil simple syrup
+- 3 basil leaves and 1 ounce simple syrup, or 1 ounce basil simple syrup

 - 10 blueberries

-- 3 oz club soda or sparkling water
+- 3 ounces club soda or sparkling water

-Muddle the blueberries, basil leaves and simple syrup together in a shaker.
+Muddle the blueberries, basil leaves and simple syrup (or just basil simple syrup) together in a shaker.

-Add lemon juice and vodka and some ice.
+Add lemon juice, gin, limoncello and some ice.

 Shake to mix.